National anthems of Denmark: Faroe Islands

 Tú alfagra land mítt (Du mit skønneste land, "Thou fairest land of mine"), officially entitled Mítt alfagra land, is the national anthem of the Faroe Islands.
 The anthem's lyrics, composed in 1906, are by Símun av Skarði (1872-1942) and the melody by Petur Alberg (1885-1940).

 Greenland

-There are also two national anthems for Danish autonomous territory, "Nunarput, utoqqarsuanngoravit" and "Nuna asiilasooq".
+There are also two national anthems for Danish autonomous territory Greenland, "Nunarput, utoqqarsuanngoravit" and "Nuna asiilasooq".

 "Nunarput, utoqqarsuanngoravit" (Vort ældgamle land under isblinkens bavn, You Our Ancient Land) is the regional anthem of Greenland, an autonomous territory of the Kingdom of Denmark.
 With lyrics by Henning Jakob Henrik Lund and music composed by Jonathan Petersen, the anthem was officially adopted in 1916.

 "Nuna asiilasooq" ("The Land of Great Length", Landet af Stor Længde) is a Greenlandic song used as an ethnic anthem by the self-governing Kalaallit of Greenland.
 It was officially recognised by the government in 1979.
 Both lyrics and melody were composed by Jonathan Petersen, who wrote the musical score for Greenland's 1916-adopted regional anthem, "Nunarput utoqqarsuanngoravit."